USS Ronald Reagan: 2014

+On 14 January 2014, the Navy announced that Ronald Reagan would replace her sister ship George Washington as the Seventh Fleet forward deployed carrier at Yokosuka, Japan in 2015.
+Also in 2014, a USS Ronald Reagan commemorative challenge coin was created which is a symbolic 76 cents (CVN-76).
+The back has CPO 365 (Chief Petty Officer), a symbolic 50 stars wraps around the inside of the coin, and the text: "If you want it, you gotta earn it" is along the bottom of the coin.
+Centered is a US Navy rank which is half shiny silver and half shiny gold, along with the US Navy anchor logo.

-2015 home port change and patrol
+2015 homeport change and patrol

 In 2015 Ronald Reagan replaced George Washington as the US Navy's only forward deployed aircraft carrier.
 In August, after a short patrol in the Pacific, George Washington docked in Naval Base San Diego alongside Ronald Reagan.
 A hull swap occurred over ten days, in which the crews assigned to each carrier switched ships.
 This was done to minimize the number of sailors who would need to move between San Diego to Japan due to the change in homeports of the two carriers.
 Ronald Reagan effectively took her new place as the flagship of Carrier Strike Group 5 and Carrier Air Wing Five (CVW-5).
-On 1 October 2015, she arrived in her newest home port, Yokosuka in Kanagawa Prefecture.
+On 1 October 2015, she arrived in her newest homeport, Yokosuka in Kanagawa Prefecture.
 CVW-5 was based at Naval Air Facility Atsugi, which is also located in Kanagawa Prefecture.
 The ship was open for the public to tour on 12 October.

 Ronald Reagan departed for her annual patrol of the Western Pacific on 15 October.
 On 29 October two Russian Tupolev Tu-142 bombers flew within one mile of the ship at low altitude.
 Four F/A-18 Super Hornets were scrambled in response.
 The ship conducted fleet exercises with the Japan Maritime Self-Defense Force and Republic of Korea Navy.
 During a fleet review with the JMSDF, the Prime Minister of Japan Shinzo Abe visited the ship.
 The ship returned to Yokosuka on 3 December.

 2016 patrol

-On 4 June 2016, Ronald Reagan departed Yokosuka, and was deployed with CSG 5 to the South China Sea before an international tribunal released its decision regarding a China and Philippines conflict.
-The ship returned after a 53-day cruise for a midcruise break and conducted Board of Inspection and Survey (INSURV) inspections designed to ensure the ship lasts for a full 50-year lifespan.
+On 4 June 2016, Ronald Reagan departed Yokosuka and was deployed with CSG 5 to the South China Sea before an international tribunal released its decision regarding a China and Philippines conflict.
+The ship returned after a 53-day cruise for a mid-cruise break and conducted Board of Inspection and Survey (INSURV) inspections designed to ensure the ship would last her full 50-year lifespan.
 She temporarily left port due to Typhoon Lionrock.
 After completing INSURV, she returned to sea on 3 September.
-The ship then participated in Exercise Valiant Shield 2016 before making a port call at Guam, and participating in Invincible Spirit, a joint exercise with South Korean forces in the Sea of Japan and the Yellow Sea.
+The ship then participated in Exercise Valiant Shield 2016 before making a port call at Guam and participating in Invincible Spirit, a joint exercise with South Korean forces in the Sea of Japan and the Yellow Sea.
 Ronald Reagan returned to Yokosuka on 21 November.